Luigi Petri

-Luigi Petri (8 September 1860- 28 March 1911) was an Italian painter and manuscript illuminator, active in Florence.
+Luigi Petri (8 September 1860–28 March 1911) was an Italian painter and manuscript illuminator active in Florence.

 Biography

 He was born in Florence.
 He studied design with the architect Leopoldo Massari.
-He is noted for his commissions for the Princess Corsini, Senator Gadda, Senator Vigliani, the commune of Livorno.
+He is noted for his commissions for the Princess Maria Corsini, Senator Gadda, Senator Paolo Onorato Vigliani, and the commune of Livorno.
 He completed many commissions for the House of Savoy.
-He died in Florence the 28 march 1911 and was buried by the Ven.
+He died in Florence the 28 March 1911 and was buried by the Ven.
 Arciconfraternita della Misericordia di Firenze.